theopfr/somo/README.md

 ```sh
 somo --format "PID: {{pid}}, Protocol: {{proto}}, Remote Address: {{remote_address}}" # attributes must be specified in snake_case
 ```
-In the format-string, the attributes have to de specified in *snake_case*.
+In the format-string, the attributes have to be specified in *snake_case*.

 ### ✨ Sorting by columns:
 The ``--sort, -s`` flag can be used to sort the table after a specific column ascending.
 For example: